 I opened my mouth but I was unable to speak knowing there was nothing I could say that wouldn't be a lie.
-Jean was very perceptive and though he usually kept his thoughts to himself he always seemed to know everyone else's innermost feelings.
+Jean was very perceptive and though he usually kept his sentiments to himself he always seemed to know everyone else's innermost thoughts.

 "You are not upset that Papa didn't miss you, are you?"

 "You are upset that he is home and you are afraid that he will not approve of your…friendship," he said suggestively, "with Gabriel."